Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

-It has been suggested that at high baryon densities in the core of neutron stars, apart from the neutrons and protons, various mesonic condensates may form.
-Formation of pion condensate has been suggested, (see, e.g. \cite{Sawyer:1972cq,Scalapino:1972fu,Tatsumi:1982wd}) and it has been argued that it may lead to significant modification of equation of state.
-Kaon condensates have also been considered and its effects on softening the equation of state, hence constraining the maximum mass of neutron stars has been discussed \cite{Li:1997zb,Kaplan:1987sc}.
+Kaon condensates have also been considered, and their effects on softening the equation of state, hence constraining the maximum mass of neutron stars, has been discussed \cite{Li:1997zb, Kaplan:1987sc}.
+Thus, observations of highest mass neutron star forces re-evaluation of equation of state of the neutron star matter.
+Along with such condensates, dominant presence of hyperons in the NS interior has been discussed, and constraints on maximum mass of NS have been derived \cite{Glendenning:1984jr}.
+(Effect of hyperons on the possibility of pion condensates has been discussed in \cite{Ohnishi:2008ng} and it has been argued that with hyperons, it is unlikely that s-wave pion condensate could form in the NS interior.)
 These condensates may also affect the cooling rate of the neutron star.
-Along with such condensates, dominant presence of hyperons in the NS interior has been discussed, and constraints on maximum mass of NS have been derived \cite{Glendenning:1984jr}.
-Effect of hyperons on the possibility of pion condensates has been discussed in \cite{Ohnishi:2008ng} and it has been argued that with hyperons, it is unlikely that s-wave pion condensate could form in the NS interior.
+As we discussed in Sect.III, analysis of gravitational wave form resulting from binary neutron star mergers allows direct probe of the equation of state of the matter inside colliding neutron stars.
+Thus, one hopes to be able to put strong constraints on the possibility of such condensates from GW observations.